 The LG QNED90 and the Sony X95J use different panel technologies, each with strengths and weaknesses.
 The LG uses an IPS panel and is better suited for a bright room with a wide seating area.
 The Sony's VA panel is better for a dark room, as it has much better contrast, better black uniformity, and a much better local dimming feature.

 The Sony X95J is better than the Sony X900F.
 The X95J has a much better local dimming feature, better viewing angles, and slightly better reflection handling.
-The X95J is also much better for gaming, as it has significantly lower input lag, it supports HDMI 2.1, and it's supposed to receive an update for variable refresh rate support.
+The X95J is also much better for gaming, as it has significantly lower input lag, it supports HDMI 2.1, and it also has VRR support to reduce screen tearing.

 The Sony X95J is a bit better than the Sony X950G.
 The X95J has a much better local dimming feature and better viewing angles.
-It's also a bit better for gaming, as it supports HDMI 2.1 and is supposed to receive an update for variable refresh rate support.
+It's also a bit better for gaming, as it supports HDMI 2.1 and has VRR support after a firmware update.
 The X950G, on the other hand, has better contrast and better black uniformity.

 The Sony X95J and the Hisense U9DG have different strengths and weaknesses, so the best one depends on your usage.
 The X95J has much better motion handling, so it's a better choice for gaming or watching sports.
 The Hisense has better contrast and a slightly better local dimming feature, so it's a bit better in some ways for watching movies.
 On the other hand, the Sony has better processing, and it's a lot brighter in HDR, so it's a better choice if you care about an accurate image when watching movies.